jpaige343/faceify/README.md

 My Trello board can be viewed [here](https://trello.com/b/xRRvQe8B/unit-2-project)

 # Next-Steps:

 - Clean-up CSS
+- Fix style bugs
+- Adapt styling for larger screens
-- Add tags to the database
+- Add tags to products entered in the database
 - Impliment a search function in the database so users can search products by skin type (oily, dry, sensitive..etc), concern, or ingredients
 - Add the ability for a user to attach a link to the product they are posting
 - Add the ability to @ the op in the message reply thread